Q42/meteor-mind-meld/README.md

 Then add these settings to `settings.json`:

 	{
-	  mindmeld: {
+	  "mindMeld": {
-	    password: "PASSWORD",
+	    "password": "PASSWORD",
-	    allowImport: false
+	    "allowImport": false
 	  }
 	}

 ## Usage
 Mind Meld exposes 2 DDP methods: `mm_import` and `mm_export`.
 Combined, these enable transfer of full collections between applications.
-Both can be called from a browser console but they are protected with a password (`Meteor.settings.mindmeld.password`).
+Both can be called from a browser console but they are protected with a password (`Meteor.settings.mindMeld.password`).

 ## `mm_export(collectionName, password)`
 The `mm_export` method returns a dump of the collection.
 You generally don't call this method yourself.